 - ● Plenty of high quality scopes and binoculars are provided, so you won't have to share.

-- ● Brunch, hot drinks, and water refills are included.
+- ● Hot drinks, snacks and water refills are included on all trips.
 Please bring your own water bottle.

 - ● Tours can be adapted to accommodate all ages and abilities.
 Please let us know at the time of booking if you have specific needs.